Welcome to the new Wisconsin Languages website!

 by Alyssa DeZeeuw

 Wisconsin’s largest city is ranked as the most racially segregated city in the entire United States according to the Brookings Institution (2018).
 The causes and patterns of segregation in Milwaukee have been widely researched and generally accepted as a product of years of redlining…

-- Somali in Wisconsin
+- Sound Change under the Radar in Wisconsin

-The WEP began in 2006, exploring various aspects of English dialects spoken in Wisconsin, and our work has grown to include other languages spoken in Wisconsin, past and present, including the following issues:
+WL began in 2006, exploring various aspects of English dialects spoken in Wisconsin, and our work has grown to include other languages spoken in Wisconsin, past and present, including the following issues:

 Regional differences in English across the state and the Upper Midwest—its distinct vocabulary, pronunciations, and influences, and how they change over time.